Pedestrian safety and road safety for kids

 For example, always stop, look, listen and think before crossing a road, and use pedestrian crossings wherever possible.
 Always cross at the safest point, even if you have to walk further out of your way.
-If you’re crossing at the lights, wait for the green man.
+If you’re crossing at the lights, wait for the green signal.
 And put away phones and other devices when you’re walking around roads and cars.

 Preventing driveway accidents

 Young children are particularly at risk in driveways and yards.
 Toddlers and preschoolers might not yet realise that cars are dangerous.
 They can also move quietly and quickly.
 They get absorbed in whatever they’re doing, including chasing a ball behind a car.
 They often don’t stop, even if you ask them to.